Photo of hong kong taken from the pearl river, on the left a boat with red sails

 Chi Lin Nunnery

-The Chi Lin Nunnery is a large Buddhist Temple complex in Diamond Hill, Kowloon in Hong Kong.
-Wander among the gardens of meticulously trimmed bonsai trees and gardens as an escape from the city’s fast pace.
+The Chi Lin Nunnery is a large Buddhist temple complex in Diamond Hill, Kowloon, in Hong Kong.
+Wander among the gardens of meticulously trimmed bonsai trees as an escape from the city’s fast pace.
 Notice the temple made from cypress beams held together without nails.

 Victoria Peak